Rev Thomas Kilbride is a priest of the Archdiocese of Glasgow.

 Welcome to the Scots College Salamanca

 The Royal Scots College in Salamanca, the Scottish Roman Catholic Seminary in Spain, has a history of almost four hundred years of training priests for the Scottish Mission.
 It has continued as a house of prayer and study, whose priority continues to be the formation of priests.
-Conferences, courses and retreats are regularly held under the auspices of 'Priests for Scotland', the agency of the Bishop's Conference of Scotland which has particular responsibilities in this area, as is an annual period of initial formation for those about to enter their major seminary studies.
-(From 2016, this will become a major focus of the life and work of the College.)
+Conferences, courses and retreats are regularly held under the auspices of 'Priests for Scotland', the agency of the Bishop's Conference of Scotland which has particular responsibilities in this area.

-It is also available for wider use in the service of Christ and his Church, offering a place of pilgrimage, study and relaxation in the heart of Spain for all who wish to experience its spiritual atmosphere and excellent facilities, and the opportunities offered by a city of the cultural and religious signifiance of Salamanca.
+We hope to maintain and deepen, however, the College's place at the service of Christ and his Church, as it has developed over the past few years offering a place of pilgrimage, study and relaxation in the heart of Spain for all who wish to experience its spiritual atmosphere and excellent facilities, and the opportunities offered by a city of the cultural and religious signifiance of Salamanca.